 That Which We Call a Rose…

 At Soaring Wings we ask that you and your children call teachers by their first names.
 At our school adults are shown respect in a number of ways – we don’t need a title.
-Ms., Mr. and Mrs. are too much of a mouthful for the younger ones and it’s no longer necessary these days to designate our marital status.
+Ms., Mr., Mrs. and Dr. are too much of a mouthful for the younger ones and it’s no longer necessary in the modern world to designate our gender, educational or marital status.
 This is the west – we are more familiar here.
 Even our mayor is just Nann.
 Welcome to the west, neighbors!

 Birthdays